codewithPrafful/StageTwo_Tasks/README.md

 # StageTwo_Tasks
-This repository includes a tutorial which has been reproduces using linux and galaxy workflow.
+This repository includes a tutorial which has been reproduced using linux and galaxy workflow.
 The script only has the cmds for linux.